kkredit/scramble-squares-solver/README.md

 ## Motivation

-One holiday spent at a friend's house, I found a puzzle with a simple premise--arrange these nine pieces so all the insects line up.
+One holiday at a friend's house, I found a puzzle with a simple premise--arrange these nine pieces so all the edges line up.
 I spent hours with it, and got within one piece of a solution at least ten different ways, but could not solve it.
 Time to write a program.

 The puzzle was of the "Scramble Squares" variety.
 You can find it [here](https://www.puzzlewarehouse.com/Insects-10028ss.html) and